willclarkson/lsstScratchWIC/README.md

 metric for 1189 and 1092, then reads them back in (along with the transient metrics) to compute the figure of merit.

+### HOWTO install sims-maf and maf_contrib, and get them working ###

+Here are the steps that worked on my system (2016-04-11, OS X Yosemite).
+I did the binary install using anaconda's "conda" package management environment.
+This still required updating my PATH (at the end of this section) but otherwise was reasonably smooth.

+Note that there might be special difficulties with El Captan, I haven't tried on that OS yet.
+The following steps are in the official install instructions linked to above.
+In order:

+** lsst-sims **

+* conda config --add channels http://eupsforge.net/conda/dev

+* conda install lsst-sims
+  * (Could also conda install lsst-sims-maf - however the full lsst-sims has Galsim included, which may prove useful).

+* Now locate the **eups-setups.csh** file (or .sh if on bash).
+It should be in the bin/ subdirectory of your anaconda installation.
+On my system this was located at /Applications/anaconda/bin/eups-setups.csh .

+* source /Applications/anaconda/bin/eups-setups.csh

+* setup sims_maf

+** sims_maf **

+* Navigate your browser to
+  https://github.com/LSST-nonproject/sims_maf_contrib and take a look at the contents.

+* git clone git@github.com:LSST-nonproject/sims_maf_contrib.git

+* cd sims_maf_contrib

+* If you haven't already: source /Applications/anaconda/bin/eups-setups.csh

+* eups declare -r . -t $USER
+  * apparently only needs to be done once.

+* setup sims_maf_contrib -t $USER -t sims

+** Setting the PATH **

+On my system, importing lsst.sims.maf failed because anaconda python was not in the PATH on my system.
+I had to put the following at the end of my ~/.tcshrc file:

+* setenv PATH /Applications/anaconda/bin:${PATH}

+** Running sims_maf and maf_contrib **

+* Go to a scratch location on your system

+* cp -p /path/to/maf_contrib/tutorials/Getting_MAF_Help.ipynb

+* Either run the following commands one by one, or put them into a shell script that you can call at your convenience:
+  * source /Applications/anaconda/bin/eups-setups.csh
+  * setup sims_maf
+  * setup sims_maf_contrib -t $USER -t sims

+* Now try the notebook!
+  * jupyter notebook Getting_MAF_Help.ipynb

 ### History ###

 **2016-04-10:** Updated with consistent paths, and the precomputed metrics